Toggle: English / Spanish

 - Congenital rubella syndrome

-- Drugs that affect platelet function
+- Drugs that affect platelet function or clotting factors

 - Fragile blood vessels seen in older people (senile purpura)

 - Hemangioma (abnormal buildup of blood vessels in the skin or internal organs)